salesforce/lwc-rfcs/text/0000-context-service.md

 * `setContextExperimental()` must be called at least once before the insertion into the DOM phase is completed.

 Observations:
-* LWC is not opinionated on how a context definition is going to be share.
+* LWC is not opinionated on how a context definition is going to be shared.
 User-land abstractions are allowed.
 * LWC is not opinionated on how a developer will share the capabilities to set a new context value on an element.
 User-land abstractions are allowed.

 ## Other examples